rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson object result: This returns the requested Pnl debug data. ``"events"`` represent the history events created within specified timestamps. ``"settings"`` represent the user settings as at when the pnl debug was exported. ``"ignored_events_ids"`` represent action identifiers ignored by the user.
+   :resjson object result: This returns the requested Pnl debug data. ``"events"`` represent the history events created within specified timestamps. ``"settings"`` represent the user settings at the point when the pnl debug was exported. ``"ignored_events_ids"`` represent action identifiers ignored by the user.

    :statuscode 200: Debugging history data returned successfully
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in.
+Error occured when creating history events for pnl debug data.
    :statuscode 500: Internal rotki error.